Who can resist a nice cup of apple cider at this time of year?

 Raw Apples With Sweet Spices

 Spice mix inspired by © Food & Health Communications.
-Visit www.foodandhealth.com apple4for nutrition information and recipe ideas.
+Visit www.foodandhealth.com for nutrition information and recipe ideas.
 Yields six servings.

 1 whole lemon, juiced